Описание

 J.Herris - Otto, AGO and BFW Aircraft of WWI /Centennial Perspective/ (37)

 Otto tractor with an engine that appears to have a 100 hp Mercedes with side radiators.
 This aircraft has three-bay bracing that appears quite heavy and strong, probably to address weaknesses noted earlier.
 National insignia have been applied to both sides of the wings with early inboard placement.
+No series production took place, instead license production of the LVG types.
 (Peter M. Grosz Collection/STDB)

 O.Thetford, P.Gray - German Aircraft of the First World War /Putnam/